SystemsApproach/ops/provision.rst

     :align: center

     Example network cable plan for an edge cluster.

+The blueprint shown in :numref:`Figure %s <fig-cable_plan>` actually includes two logical clusters sharing a Management Switch and a Management Server.
+The upper cluster corresponds to a production POD, and includes five servers and a 2x2 leaf-spine switching fabric.
+The lower cluster corresponds to a development POD, and includes two servers and a single switch.

 In addition to following this blueprint, the technician also enters various facts and parameters about the physical infrastructure into a